Sommie-Kay/Bankruptcy_in_Taiwan/Gradient Boosting/README.md

 # Data Preparation
 The first step in building the model is to split the data into training and testing sets using the train_test_split() function.
 The training set will be used to train the model, while the testing set will be used to evaluate its performance.

-Since the data is imbalanced, with more samples in one class than the other, we used the oversampling technique.
-We resampled the training data using the OverSampler() method.
+Since the data is imbalanced, with more samples in one class than the other, I used the oversampling technique.
+I resampled the training data using the OverSampler() method.

 # Model Building
-To build the model, we used the GradientBoostingClassifier() class from the sklearn.ensemble module.
-We trained the model using the oversampled training data.
+To build the model, I used the GradientBoostingClassifier() class from the sklearn.ensemble module.
+I trained the model using the oversampled training data.

-Next, we performed cross-validation with the classifier, using the oversampled training data to tune hyperparameters and get the best performing model using GridSearchCV().
+Next, I performed cross-validation with the classifier, using the oversampled training data to tune hyperparameters and get the best performing model using GridSearchCV().

 # Model Evaluation
 I evaluated the performance of the model using a classification report, which provided precision, recall, F1-score, and support for each class.
-We also created an interactive dashboard that shows how the company's profit and losses change in relation to the model's probability threshold.
+I also created an interactive dashboard that shows how the company's profit and losses change in relation to the model's probability threshold.

-i created a function called make_cnf_matrix that calculated and printed profit/losses and displayed a confusion matrix.
-We also created a FloatSlider thresh_widget that ranges from 0 to 1.
-Finally, we combined the function and slider in the interact function.
+I created a function called make_cnf_matrix that calculated and printed profit/losses and displayed a confusion matrix.
+I also created a FloatSlider thresh_widget that ranges from 0 to 1.
+Finally, I combined the function and slider in the interact function.